pattonsgirl/videoprocessing/README.md

 Looked into despeckle filters - added fastNlMeansDenoising - ran after KNN background subtraction
 	Would need fastNlMeansDenoisingColored if processing original image Explored blurring to reduce pixel noise.
-Did not notice improvements with medianBlur / GaussianBlur
+Did not notice improvements with medianBlur / GaussianBlur In the end, stuck with MOG2 with custom parameters and stopped working on external methods.
+Future work: would explore connected components algorithms

 Notes on files: